 New IRA bombing fuels fears of global militant network tied to Iran, Hezbollah

-- ▪The New IRA claimed a car bomb attack on a Police Service of Northern Ireland station in Dunmurry, Belfast, aiming to kill officers.
+- ▪The New IRA carried out a car bomb attack targeting a Police Service of Northern Ireland station in Dunmurry, Belfast.

 - ▪A 66-year-old man was arrested under terrorism laws following the explosion.

-- ▪Intelligence reports suggest connections between the New IRA, Hezbollah, and Iran’s Islamic Revolutionary Guard Corps.
+- ▪Reports from 2020 suggest the New IRA has connections to Hezbollah and Iran's Islamic Revolutionary Guard Corps.

-- ▪Former Defense Department intelligence officer Andrew Badger described the links as part of a maturing hybrid warfare model involving Russia, Iran, and allied non-state actors.
+- ▪Former Defense Department intelligence officer Andrew Badger described the links as part of a broader global network involving Iran, Russia, China, and North Korea.

 Opening excerpt (first ~120 words) tap to expand